unibaseio/aip-agent/README.md

 The system is architected to be directly callable by LLMs, enhancing the capabilities of these models and enabling them to perform complex tasks through agent interactions.

 - **Agent Tools Integration**: Agents are designed to be accessible as tools for LLMs, allowing these models to leverage the agents' functionalities for a wide range of applications.
+  - **Tool Management**: Supports two types of tool communication protocols:
+    - `aip-grpc`: Internal network communication, accessible by agents from anywhere
+    - `aip-sse`: Direct access requiring the tool's machine to be directly accessible
+  - **Tool Registration**: Tools can be registered with the system and exposed through either gRPC or SSE endpoints
+  - **Tool Discovery**: Agents can dynamically discover and load available tools
+  - **Tool Authorization**: Secure tool access through blockchain-based authentication
+  - **Tool Execution**: Asynchronous tool execution with parameter validation and result handling

 ## Usage